langmead-lab/vargas/README.md

 Vargas uses gssw to align reads to a partial order graph without traceback.
 Alignment information is given as the ending position of the best score, as well as a suboptimal alignment score.
 There are four main modes of operation.

 ###Basic Structure
-All objects are in the vargas namespace with the exception of `utils.cpp`.
+All objects are in the vargas namespace with the exception of `utils` functions.

 `vcfstream.h` : vcfstream is a wrapper for a VCF file.
 It reads, parses, and filters the VCF file.
 Variants are provided in a VariantRecord struct.
 Individual variants not included in the ingroup are removed from the records.
 Associated allele